Arthur Freed: Death

 Freed died of a heart attack on April 3, 1973.

 Sexual misconduct allegations

-Shirley Temple wrote in her 1988 autobiography when she was 12, she was interviewed by Freed, who was age 46, about transferring her career to MGM.
+Shirley Temple wrote in her 1988 autobiography that when she had been 12 in 1940, she was interviewed by Freed, who was age 46, about transferring her career to MGM.
 She wrote that during the interview, Freed unzipped his trousers and exposed himself to her.
 According to The New York Times obituary of Temple, "Being innocent of male anatomy, she responded by giggling, and he threw her out of his office".
-She also related this account during a October 25, 1988 interview on Larry King Live, further stating that Louis B. Mayer sexually propositioned her mother in an adjacent room during this incident.
+She also related this account during an October 25, 1988 interview on Larry King Live, further stating that Louis B. Mayer sexually propositioned her mother in an adjacent room during this incident.
 Temple stated these were the reasons she left MGM after only one film and returned to Fox.

 In 2017, actress and dancer Barrie Chase also recounted being the subject of inappropriate conduct by Freed during the mid-1950s.